dimitrisdr/space-tourism-website/README-template.md

 ## Acknowledgments

 I would like to personally thank Scrimba and Kevin Powell for inspiring me to complete the project.
 The course I attended, in particular, helped me learn many useful things that I will definitely use in the future.
-Here is the course link if someone want's to attend: https://scrimba.com/learn/spacetravel.
+Here is the course link if someone want's to attend: [@Scrimba Space Travel](https://scrimba.com/learn/spacetravel).